zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Scheduling through Bookings

 The Microsoft Bookings functionality helps you schedule and manage appointments with your customers, clients, or colleagues.
-Bookings includes a web-based bookings page, which is integrated with Microsoft Outlook to optimize your calendar and give your customers the flexibility to book a time that works best for them.
+Bookings includes a web-based bookings page, which is integrated with Microsoft Outlook and Teams to optimize your calendar and give your customers the flexibility to book a time that works best for them.

 - [Learn more](/microsoft-365/bookings/bookings-overview) about how Bookings can help your business streamline scheduling.
 - [Learn more](bookings-app-admin.md) about how you can make the Bookings app for Teams available to users in your business.